mwcremer/dnd-bx/class.md

 - **_Pick Locks:_** A thief is skilled in picking locks, but needs thieves' tools to do so (see [**_Equipment_**](#equipment)).
 He or she can only try to pick a lock one time and, if the roll fails, may not try the same lock again before gaining an experience level.

 - **_Pick Pockets:_** This skill is the bread and butter of non-adventuring thieves; it is a quick (if perilous) source of income.
 If the victim is above 5th level, the thief's roll is penalised by 5% for every level above 5th.
 There is always at least a 1% chance of failure.
 A roll of more than twice the percentage required for success means the intended target notices the thieving attempt.
-The referee will then roll 2d6 on the reaction table (see [**_Encounters_**](core.md#encounters) in [**_B/X Essentials: Core Rules_**](core.md)) to determine the target's reaction.
+The referee will then roll 2d6 on the reaction table (see [**_Encounters_**](core.md#encounters)) to determine the target's reaction.

 #### <a name="thief_reaching_9th_level"></a>Reaching 9th Level